 Citi is a CreditCards.com advertising partner.

-You can fly American to just about anywhere on the globe, whether you want to visit beautiful Caribbean beaches, ancient ruins in Athens, Greece, or Easter Island, a remote volcanic paradise tucked in the Pacific Ocean and famed for its archeological sites.
+You can fly American Airlines to nearly anywhere around the globe, whether you want to visit beautiful Caribbean beaches, ancient Greek ruins or surreal temples in Cambodia.

 Keep reading to learn about the best ways to rack up AAdvantage miles to plan your dream vacation this year.